olmallet81/GALGO-2.0/README.md

 NB: the random number generator being randomly seeded you will not get exactly the same results.

-# What's next...

-I am currently working on a new version of this library that will be more flexible.
-It will allow optimization on parameters of different types (double, float, int) and of different number of bits.
-It will use template metaprogramming with variadic templates.
-I have almost finished so it will be available very soon.

 # References

 For those who want to know more about the methods I have implemented for selection and adaptation to constraints, please find below the links to the documents I have used: